MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

     > [!IMPORTANT]
     > Don't create your own DCR.
 The DCR created by Azure Stack HCI Insights includes a special data stream required for its operation.
 You can edit this DCR to collect more data, such as Windows and Syslog events, but you should create additional DCRs and associate them with the computer if required.
 The DCRs created through AMA installation will have a prefix `AzureStackHCI-` attached with the DCR name.

+1. Review the final screen with a summary of DCR name, number of event logs, performance counters, and name of the Log analytics workspace in which data is stored.
+Select **Set up**.

+1. On the **Extensions** page, you can see the status of your agent installation.
+By configuring Insights, AMA is automatically installed on all nodes of the cluster.

 1. Insights should now show as **Configured** on the **Capabilities** tab:

     :::image type="content" source="media/monitor-hci-single/insights-configured.png" alt-text="Screenshot showing the Insights tile as Configured." lightbox="media/monitor-hci-single/insights-configured.png":::

 ### Data collection rule

 When you enable Azure Stack HCI insights on a machine with the Azure Monitor agent, you must specify a [data collection rule](/azure/azure-monitor/essentials/data-collection-rule-overview) to use.
-The DCR specifies the data to collect and the workspace to use.
+The DCR specifies the event logs and performance counters that need to be collected and stores it in a Log Analytics workspace.

 |**Option**|**Description**|
 |--|--|